mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-23"></a>
 [Back to top](#top)
 ## FL-23 -- Rep. Debbie Wasserman Schultz (D)
+### Committees
+Debbie Wasserman Schultz is the #13 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016